JohnLocke/Python-Crash-Course/README.md

-# Sample Code and Exercises Repository
+# Python Crash Course
 This repository contains sample code and exercises based on the third edition of the English original book.
-The content here is intended solely for my personal learning and practice.
 All code examples and exercises are derived from the original author's work.

 ## Original Author's Repository